YodaGitMaster/AI_addon_browser/context/state.md

 3. **HEADER VISIBILITY**: Confirm status and page info are now visible
 4. **COPY FUNCTIONALITY**: Test copy buttons on messages
 5. **WINDOW MANAGEMENT**: Test opening/closing behavior
+6. **NEW SUGGESTION BUTTONS**: Verify the functionality of the newly added suggestion buttons and context menu items, and ensure they correctly trigger AI responses

 ## Testing Results ✅
 - Extension icon responsive to clicks